 - Avoid products containing alcohol, which can clog pores.

 Hot days mean more sweating.
-Bacteria develop on sweaty skin which feed on the dead skin clogging your pores.
+Bacteria develop on sweaty skin which feeds on the dead skin clogging your pores.
 It could cause tiny pimple bumps at the hair follicle.

 - Bathe with neem water twice a day.